 Why Does College Cost So Much?

 One of the first things to pop up in a conversation about college is the price.
 Why does college cost so much?
 Is there any way to graduate without paying an arm and a leg?
 Or being buried in debt?
-Let’s break down why the price tag is the way it is, then we can talk about saving money.
+Let’s break down why the price tag is so expensive, and then consider ways to help save on those college costs.

 A book with the outline of a student wearing a graduation cap, next to a fountain pen.
 Text overlayed that says "why does college cost so much?"